-The first part in a three-part series discussing tried-and-true and novel assessment ideas, as well as common methods whose usefulness in your program might be dated.
-Plus, how to customize and apply lesser-known, but effective, assessment strategies to fit your program.
+Dr. Mayo continues his discussion of tried-and-true and novel assessment ideas, as well as common methods whose usefulness in your program might be dated.
+This month he examines evaluating food preparation and dining-room service.

 By Dr. Fred Mayo, CHE, CHT

 Last month, we discussed oral presentations and class participation.
 This month, we will examine evaluating food preparation and dining-room service, and next month, this column will discuss the topic of assessment criteria and rubrics, building on ideas presented in my previous three articles (Assessment Methods I, II and III).